asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 HFP concerns itself with allowing hands free kits to communicate with mobile phones like in car.
 In comparison to HSP, it adds extra features for use with a mobile phone like voice dialing, call waiting or redialing the last number.
+It also adds mSBC which allows for better audio over HSP.

 For this talk, henceforth, our focus will primarily be on the A2DP profile.

 # Bluetooth Codecs

 Now let's move on to codecs.
 So what is a codec?
 A codec is nothing but hardware or software which encodes or decodes digital data.
+The purpose of the codec in our case is compression, so we can efficiently utilise the bandwidth available.
 Now when it comes to A2DP, it specifies one mandated codec and some optional codecs.

 Low-complexity sub-band codec or more commonly known as just SBC, is the mandated codec.
 It is what every Bluetooth device which supports A2DP must